Best productivity Chrome extensions for 2026: quick answer

 6. Momentum

-Momentum replaces your new tab page with a clean dashboard showing your main focus for the day, a to-do list, and an inspirational background.
-It gives every new tab a small pause before you drift somewhere else.
+Momentum replaces your new tab page with a clean dashboard: today's focus, a to-do list, and a background image.
+Its job is simple.
+Every new tab gets one tiny pause before you drift somewhere else.

 Best for: Users who want a daily focus reminder integrated into their browsing.
 Price: Free / $3.33/month Plus.